Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization

-Problems in the form of (\ref{eq:constrained_problem}) arise across many domains, such as power systems \citep{hu2023gradient,zhou2025zeroth}, simulation optimization \citep{park2015penalty}, and machine learning \citep{nguyen2023stochastic}.
-However, traditional model-based or gradient-based algorithms are inapplicable to problem (\ref{eq:constrained_problem}), as they rely on first-order or second-order information (e.g., gradients or Hessians) of $h(x)$ and $c_j(x)$, which is not available.
-Zeroth-order optimization (ZO), a representative method in derivative-free optimization, offers a promising approach to this type of optimization problem, and has been broadly applied \citep{fu2015handbook,liu2020primer,malladi2023fine,lam2024distributionally}.
+Problems of the form (\ref{eq:constrained_problem}) arise in many domains, such as power systems \citep{hu2023gradient,zhou2025zeroth}, simulation optimization \citep{park2015penalty}, and machine learning \citep{nguyen2023stochastic}.
+However, traditional model-based or gradient-based algorithms are generally not applicable to problem (\ref{eq:constrained_problem}), as they rely on first-order or second-order information (e.g., gradients or Hessians) of $h(x)$ and $c_j(x)$ that is not available.
+Zeroth-order optimization (ZO), a representative method in derivative-free optimization, offers a promising approach to this type of optimization problem, and has been broadly applied \citep{fu2015handbook,liu2020primer,malladi2023fine,lam2025distributionally}.
 The fundamental idea behind ZO is to construct estimators of first-order information using zeroth-order data \citep{berahas2022theoretical}, and integrate these estimators into gradient-based algorithms, such as gradient descent, to seek optimal or high-quality solutions.